remotenode/ReportProblemParser/API_DOCUMENTATION.md

         "Set App Store rating to {appStoreRating}",
         "Submit the review"
       ],
-      "values": {
+      "values": [
-        "level1": "Report a scam or fraud",
-        "level2": "Report an issue with the an app", "level3": "A virus alert or said my device was hacked.", "complaintText": "This app shows that I have virus and forced me to buy subscription.
+        { "name": "level1", "value": "Report a scam or fraud" }, { "name": "level2", "value": "Report an issue with the an app" }, { "name": "level3", "value": "A virus alert or said my device was hacked." }, { "name": "complaintText", "value": "This app shows that I have virus and forced me to buy subscription.
 Completely scam app!
-Return my money!", "appStoreReview": "Dangerous scam!!!
+Return my money!" }, { "name": "appStoreReview", "value": "Dangerous scam!!!
 The app lies about \"viruses\" and pushes forced payments.
-Do not trust this!", "appStoreRating": 1,
+Do not trust this!" }, { "name": "appStoreRating", "value": 1 },
-        "appName": "Guardix AI Virus Protection"
+        { "name": "appName", "value": "Guardix AI Virus Protection" }
-      }
+      ]
     }
   ]
 }